MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/meeting-attendance-report.md

     - **No one** - Meeting organizers can't view or download attendance reports for a webinar or meeting they have organized.
     - **Everyone** - Meeting organizers can't turn off attendance reports for a webinar or meeting.
 1. For **Who's in the report**, choose one of the following:
-    - **Everyone, but users can opt-out** - The attendance report will initially include all users, but they can opt-out.
+    - **Everyone, but users can opt-out** - The attendance report will initially include all users, but users can opt-out.
 This setting is on by default.
-    - **No one, but users can opt-in** - The attendance report will initially exclude all users, but they can opt-in.
+    - **No one, but users can opt-in** - The attendance report will initially exclude all users, but users can opt-in.
     - **Everyone** - The attendance report will include all users, and users can't opt-out.
     - **No one** - The attendance report will exclude all users, and users can't opt-in.
-1. For **Attendance information collection**, choose one of the following:
-    - **All information** - Include meeting attendees' join times, leave times, and in-meeting duration.
-This setting is on by default.
-    - **Only who attended** - Doesn't include meeting attendees' join times, leave times, and in-meeting duration.
 1. Once you have made your policy setting selections, hit **Save** at the bottom of the page.

 > [!NOTE]